EfC in the News

 Teacher for Evolving Ethics (ages 10-12)

-Taty was born in Brazil and has been a teacher and tutor for over 20 years in schools in Brazil and in NYC.
+Taty was born in Brazil and has been a teacher and tutor for over 20 years in schools in Brazil and in NYC and has organized and run several programs for schooled and homeschooled children.
 Much of her work with kids over the past 20 years has revolved around developing projects to create positive change in local and international communities and to empower young people to understand how important their ideas and actions can be.

-Taty joined BSEC looking for a caring and engaged community for her own daughter Tahra, who is now a happy student of the youngest Ethics for Children classes.
+Taty joined BSEC looking for a caring and engaged community for her own daughter Tahra, who is now a happy student of the Ethics for Children program.

 Playback Theater Instructor